BioBoost/course_programming_from_base_to_ace/docs/40-introduction-to-wpf/README.md

 }
 ```

-Named components will automatically become available inside your code as private attributes.
-This means that we can set the `Text` property of the `TextBlock` component as shown below:
+Named components will automatically become available inside your code as attributes.
+This means that we can set the `Text` property of the `TextBlock` component (named `message` here) as shown below:

 ```csharp
 private void sayHello_Click(object sender, RoutedEventArgs e)